alexmadrinanfdez/basic-python/README.md

 - `intro`
     + `hello.py`: a must in every programming language.
     + `ascii.py`: accepts as input an integer given by the user and transforms it to an ASCII character.
+    + `reverse-number.py`: swaps the order of the digits of a number provided by the user.